ALUMNI

 Wes Wellner '15 was named one of the 2021 Muni Artists of the Year.
 This celebrated and highly competitive program supports local artists, enhancing the transit experience for San Francisco's 700,000+ daily riders through the Muni Art program; converting Muni buses into rolling art galleries, reigniting a successful relationship between local art and local transit.

 Have news to share?
 We want to hear from you and celebrate our Brandeis alumni.
-Updates can be sent to alumni@sfbrandeis.org or shared with Damon Sperber ‘82 in the Development Office at Brandeis.
+Updates can be sent to alumni@sfbrandeis.org or shared here with the Development Office at Brandeis.